Drunk Driving Accidents in Georgia

 - Criminal citations issued to any party involved.

 Lastly, contact an expert personal injury attorney.
-An attorney can help you in gathering the necessary evidence to prove that the other driver was under the influence.
+An accident attorney can help you in gathering the necessary evidence to prove that the other driver was under the influence.
 Because drunk driving is a form of negligence, that driver could be civilly liable for your damages – including lost wages, medical costs (past, current, and future) associated with the accident, as well as your pain and suffering.
 Additionally, punitive damages (money awarded to punish the wrongdoer and deter others) may be available in your case that only an experienced personal injury attorney can assist you obtain.

 Contact a Georgia Personal Injury Attorney